MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-app-three-steps.md

 ## How it works

-New Power Apps makers will see the new tutorial banner when these conditions are true:
+You'll see the **Make an app in just five minutes** banner on the Power Apps home page of your environment when these conditions are true:

 * You have permission to create a Microsoft Dataverse database in the environment.
 * You haven't yet created and saved an app in the environment.